zgndia/Project-C/README.md

 > Adjustable Behavior: The program's behavior can be tailored to suit individual needs, such as extending the scan interval or adding specific websites to the block list.
 ### Notes
-> The program requires Python to be installed on your system for proper functionality.
+> The program requires Python to be installed on your system for proper functionality. (if you are using older versions, which isn't recommended.)
 > Dependencies are installed automatically via the requirements.txt file during setup.
 > Once set up, the program operates without any additional input but can be updated or customized as needed.
 > This tool is a straightforward and reliable way to create a safer digital experience for your family, offering peace of mind for parents and guardians.